 You must also alert your telephone and utility provider to prevent thieves from opening a new account using your name.
 Thieves can use your utility bills to open a new account under your name.
 If the thief has already opened a new account under your name, provide the necessary proof of identity and request the closure of the account.

 How to Resolve a Credit Freeze

 Resolving a credit freeze is very easy.
 Credit reporting agencies provide a PIN code upon activation of the credit freeze.
 You can immediately lift the credit freeze upon entering the PIN code.
-You can also call their hotlines or send an email and provide personal details needed to remove your credit freeze.
+You can also call or email their hotlines and provide the personal details needed to remove your credit freeze.

 Advantage Insurance Solutions offers homeowner’s insurance coverage with identity theft protection.
-Call us today here in Denver, CO, and our knowledgeable agents can help you choose the suitable coverage for you.
+Call us in Denver, CO, today, and our knowledgeable agents can help you choose suitable coverage.